hamaier/ak-dm-glossary/_glossary/a.md

   - No blank lines w/in if clause doesn't render properly
   - Blank line after if opening clause. doesn't render
   - Blank line before if closing clause. doesn't render
-  - Blank line before start of if
+  - Blank line before start of if. no change
+  - Blank line after end-if

 {% if page.asup %}

   {% include_relative {{ page.asup }} %}

 {% endif %}

 (code used for above logical include)
 	{% if page.asup %}
 	  {% include_relative {{ page.asup }} %}